metio/terraform-provider-k8s/docs/data-sources/addons_cluster_x_k8s_io_cluster_resource_set_binding_v1alpha3_manifest.md

 page_title: "k8s_addons_cluster_x_k8s_io_cluster_resource_set_binding_v1alpha3_manifest Data Source - terraform-provider-k8s"
 subcategory: "addons.cluster.x-k8s.io"
 description: |-
-  ClusterResourceSetBinding lists all matching ClusterResourceSets with the cluster it belongs to.Deprecated: This type will be removed in one of the next releases.
+  ClusterResourceSetBinding lists all matching ClusterResourceSets with the cluster it belongs to.
+Deprecated: This type will be removed in one of the next releases.
 ---

 # k8s_addons_cluster_x_k8s_io_cluster_resource_set_binding_v1alpha3_manifest (Data Source)

-ClusterResourceSetBinding lists all matching ClusterResourceSets with the cluster it belongs to.Deprecated: This type will be removed in one of the next releases.
+ClusterResourceSetBinding lists all matching ClusterResourceSets with the cluster it belongs to.
+Deprecated: This type will be removed in one of the next releases.

 ## Example Usage